melonbred/open-source-projects/keyboards/mb44/README.md

 ## Introduction

-The MB-44 is a Minivan inspired layout with a fun 65%-esque blocker separating the arrow cluster.
+The MB-44 is a 12.75u layout with a fun 65%-esque blocker separating the arrow cluster.

 Group buy for this keyboard ran through [Aeternus](https://store.aeternus.co/) on April 9th, 2021, and all group buy orders were shipped in November, 2021.
 Extra units were sold on November 19, 2021.
 The project was successfully completed in December, 2021.